celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 Private keys are the central primitive of any cryptographic system and need to be handled with extreme care.
 Loss of your private key can lead to irreversible loss of value.

-#### Unlocking

-Celo nodes store private keys encrypted on disk with a password, and need to be "unlocked" before use.
-Private keys can be unlocked in two ways:

-1. By running the `celocli account:unlock` command.
-Note that the node must have the "personal" RPC API enabled in order for this command to work.
-2. By setting the `--unlock` flag when starting the node.

-It is important to note that when a key is unlocked you need to be particularly careful about enabling access to the node's RPC APIs.

 #### Philosophy

 The Celo protocol was designed with the understanding that there is often an inherent tradeoff between the convenience of accessing a private key and the security with which that private key can be custodied.
 In general Celo is unopinionated about how keys are custodied, but also allows users to authorize private keys with specific, limited privileges.
 This allows users to custody each private key according to its sensitivity (i.e. what is the impact of this key being lost or stolen?) and usage patterns (i.e. how often and under which circumstances will this key need to be accessed).